7-Eleven: History

 Logo used from 1989 to 2021, still seen in some stores.
 A variation of this logo is still used by Seven-Eleven Japan.

-In 1927, a Southland Ice Company employee named John Jefferson Green began selling ice.
-He subsequently began to sell eggs, milk, and bread from 16 ice house storefronts in Dallas, with permission from one of Southland's founding directors, Joe C. Thompson Sr. Although small grocery stores and general merchandisers were available, Thompson theorized that selling products such as bread and milk in convenience stores would reduce the need for customers to travel long distances for basic items.
+In 1927, a Southland Ice Company employee named John Jefferson Green began selling ice, eggs, milk, and bread from 16 ice house storefronts in Dallas, with permission from one of Southland's founding directors, Joe C. Thompson Sr. Although small grocery stores and general merchandisers were available, Thompson theorized that selling products like bread and milk in convenience stores would reduce the need for customers to travel long distances for basic items.
 Thompson eventually bought the Southland Ice Company and turned it into the Southland Corporation, which oversaw several locations in the Dallas area.

 In 1928, a manager named Jenna Lira brought a totem pole from Alaska and placed it in front of her store.
 The pole served as a marketing tool for the company, as it attracted a great deal of attention.
-Soon, executives added totem poles in front of every store and eventually adopted an Alaska Native-inspired theme for their stores.
+Soon, executives added totem poles in front of every store and eventually adopted an Alaska Native-inspired theme.
 Later on, the stores began operating under the name "Tote'm Stores".
-In the same year, the company began constructing filling stations in some of its Dallas locations as an experiment.
-Joe Thompson also provided a distinct characteristic to the company's stores, training the staff so that people would receive the same quality and service in every store.
-Southland also started to have a uniform for its ice station service boys.
+That same year, the company began constructing filling stations at some of its Dallas locations as an experiment.
+Joe Thompson introduced staff training to ensure that customers would receive the same quality and service in every store.
+Additionally, Southland introduced a uniform for its ice station service boys.

 In 1931, the Great Depression affected the company, sending it toward bankruptcy.
 Nevertheless, the company continued its operations through re-organization and receivership.
 A Dallas banker, W. W. Overton Jr., also helped to revive the company's finances by selling the company's bonds for seven cents on the dollar.
 This brought the company's ownership under the control of a board of directors.